jbartus/rtmp2llhls/README.md

 you should be able to arrange OBS and your browser side by side on your screen and observe the latency to be 3 - 5 seconds

 ## OBS Config

+- Sources
+  - Add (+)
+    - Browser
+      - OK
+        - URL: https://time.gov
+        - Width: 1920
+        - Height: 1024

 - Settings
   - Stream
     - Service: Custom
-    - Server: $paste_terraform_output_here
+    - Server: $paste_terraform_output
     - Stream Key: stream
   - Output
-    - Output Mode: Advanced
     - Streaming
-      - Encoder Settings
-        - Rate Control: CBR
-        - Bitrate: 3000 Kbps
+      - Video Bitrate: 5000 Kbps
-        - Keyframe Interval: 1s
-        - CPU Usage Preset: ultrafast
-        - Profile: baseline
-        - Tune: zerolatency
   - Video
     - Base (Canvas) Resolution: 1920x1080
     - Output (Scaled) Resolution: 1920x1080
     - Common FPS Values: 30
-- Sources
-  - Add (+)
-    - Browser
-      - OK
-        - URL: https://time.gov
-        - Width: 1920
-        - Height: 1024